 On January 20, 2016, we were served with a lawsuit that was filed in the United States District Court for the Northern District of Illinois against the Company and Cigna Corporation by Stop Illinois Marketing Fraud, LLC, a qui tam relator formed for the purpose of bringing this action.
-Plaintiff filed its amended complaint on April 4, 2016.
 In the action, the plaintiff alleges, inter alia, violations of the Federal False Claims Act relating primarily to allegations of violations of the federal anti-kickback statute and allegedly improper referrals of patients from our home care division to our Home Health Business which was sold in 2013.
 The plaintiff seeks to recover damages, fees and costs under the Federal False Claims Act including treble damages, civil penalties and its attorneys' fees.
 The U.S. government has declined to intervene at this time.
-Based on our review of the complaint, we believe the case will not have a material adverse effect on our business, financial condition or results of operations.
+Plaintiff amended its complaint on April 4, 2016 to include additional allegations in support of its False Claims Act claims, including alleged violations of the Federal Anti-Kickback statute.
 We intend to defend the litigation vigorously.
-Under the current schedule in the action, plaintiff has filed April 4, 2016, an amended complaint, and defendants' motion to dismiss the amended complaint is due by June 6, 2016.
+We filed a motion to dismiss the amended complaint on June 6, 2016.
+Plaintiff filed its opposition to our motion on July 22, 2016.
+Our reply in further support of the motion to dismiss is due by August 23, 2016.
 The Court has stayed discovery in the action pending resolution of defendants' motion to dismiss.
+Under the current schedule, hearing on the plaintiffs' motion for a permanent injunction is set for August 31, 2016.
+We believe the case will not have a material adverse effect on our business, financial condition or results of operations.

-On May 4, 2016, Addus HealthCare, together with approximately 59 other social service and healthcare providers in the State of Illinois, filed an action in the Circuit Court of Cook County, Illinois against certain individuals in their official capacities as agents of the Illinois Department of Human Services, the Illinois Department on Aging, the Illinois Department of Public Health, the Illinois Department of HealthCare and Family Services, the Illinois Criminal Justice Information Authority, the Illinois Department of Corrections and the Illinois Department of Central Management Services, including the Governor of Illinois.
-In the action, the plaintiffs, including Addus HealthCare, allege that they entered into contracts with the various defendants based in part on the Governor's proposed budget, which provided for funding for the services to be provided by plaintiffs there under.
-However, thereafter, the Governor vetoed all of the relevant appropriation bills.
-While the defendant officer and agency heads have continued to enforce such contracts, payments have not been made there under.
-The plaintiffs are seeking declaratory and injunctive relief against the defendant officers and agency heads for acting beyond the scope of their legal authority in entering into and enforcing contracts with no intent to perform under such contracts by failing to pay amounts due there under.
+On May 4, 2016, Addus HealthCare, together with 59 other social service and healthcare providers in the State of Illinois, filed an action in the Circuit Court of Cook County, Illinois against certain individuals in their official capacities as agents of the Illinois Department of Human Services, the Illinois Department on Aging, the Illinois Department of Public Health, the Illinois Department of HealthCare and Family Services, the Illinois Criminal Justice Information Authority, the Illinois Department of Corrections and the Illinois Department of Central Management Services, including the Governor of Illinois.
+On July 20, 2016, a third amended complaint was filed by the plaintiffs, who now comprise 97 similarly situated providers and provider organizations.
+In the action, the plaintiffs, including Addus HealthCare, allege that they entered into contracts with the various defendants based in part on the Governor's proposed budget, which provided for funding for the services to be provided by plaintiffs thereunder.
+The Governor subsequently vetoed all of the relevant appropriations bills on June 25,2015, and again vetoed an appropriations bill that included funding for the contracts on June 10, 2016.
+While the defendant officer and agency heads have continued to enforce such contracts, we received \$16.2 million in payments from the State of Illinois in August 2016 from the short-term budget enacted on June 30, 2016.
+The plaintiffs are seeking declaratory and injunctive relief against the defendant officers and agency heads for acting beyond the scope of their legal authority in entering into and enforcing contracts with no intent to perform under such contracts by failing to pay amounts due there under when due.
 The action also alleges that the Governor of Illinois' veto of appropriations for such contracts violates the Illinois Constitution.
-Plaintiffs seek injunctive relief to preclude the foregoing course of conduct for the rest of the fiscal year and require payment of overdue bills to prevent irreparable harm, including imperiling the State's infrastructure for delivery of human services.
+Plaintiffs seek injunctive relief to require payment of overdue bills to prevent irreparable harm, including imperiling the State's infrastructure for delivery of human s